googlemaps/openapi-specification/README.md

     > **Note**: The `dist/` folder is included in this repo and should be updated with all changes.

+    > **Note**: If a documentation item is not generated, be sure it is included in the appropriate index.yml file.

 1. `npm run build:responses` (optional)

     > **Note**: This is an optional step requiring an API key.
 Set the `GOOGLE_MAPS_API_KEY` environmental variable before running. **Hint**: Use a `.bazelrc.user` file at the root of this project.